sruffilli/fast-onprem-lab/gcp-lab/README.md

 ```

-## Configuration of on-premises environment
+## Configuration of the on-premises environment

 The commands that follow install the required packages and binary files, create
 the required configuration files and start StrongSwan, FRR, CoreDNS and Nginx.